nexvium/prodosfs/README.md

 This software was written to allow to recovery of the author's 30+-year-old files.
 As such, it is by no means intended to be a full, polished implementation of a ProDOS filesystem.
 Only functionality required to read one or more of the author's 5&#188;&#8243; floppy disk images is implemented.

-Since it is intended mainly for personal use on small disks, there has been no effort spent on performance or security.
-There are currently little protections against misuse, unintentional or otherwise.
+Since it is intended mainly for personal use on small disks, there has been little effort spent on performance or security.
+There are currently few protections against misuse, unintentional or otherwise.

 # Build